This recipe for Shepherd’s Pie might be even better than the original pot roast and potatoes. Cut up

 - Mash potatoes until relatively smooth.
 Heat milk and butter in microwave for 1 minute.
 Add to potatoes.
 Season to taste with salt and white pepper.

-- Preheat large skillet and spray or brush with thin coating of vegetable oil.
-Saute onions until soft.
-Add mushrooms to onions and continue to saute until browned.
+- Preheat large skillet and add vegetable oil.
+Sauté onions in skillet until soft.
+Add mushrooms to onions and continue to sauté until browned.
 Add peas and carrots.

 - Pour meat mixture into greased 1-1/2 quart casserole dish.
 Carefully spoon mashed potatoes on top and swirl.
-Sprinkle with paprika and spray with butter.
+Sprinkle with paprika if desired and thin slices of butter.

-- Bake in 350 degree F oven for 20-25 minutes or until potatoes are golden on top and beef mixture is bubbly.
+- Bake in 350 degrees F oven for 20-25 minutes or until potatoes are golden on top and beef mixture is bubbly.

 If I have lots of leftover gravy, I don't use the brown gravy mix.